What Is Mediterranean Street Food? A Guide to NYC’s Favorite Flavors

 Mediterranean street food isn’t just about convenience — it reflects hospitality, community, and tradition.

 Many recipes have been passed down through generations.
-The use of spices, marinades, and preparation methods are deeply cultural.
+The use of spices, marinades, and preparation methods is deeply cultural.

 In NYC, these traditions blend together, creating a vibrant food scene that brings global flavors to one city.